conanttld/webrtc_video_stream/README.md

 2. The signaling server only relays messages to intended recipients
 3. WebRTC employs encryption for media streams
 4. No authentication or authorization is implemented in this version
+5. Uses STUN servers for NAT traversal:
+   - stun:stun.l.google.com:19302
+   - stun:stun1.l.google.com:19302

-## Limitations
+## Limitations and Future Improvements

 1. Only supports one broadcaster at a time
-2. No TURN server configuration for NAT traversal
+2. No TURN server configuration for complex NAT traversal scenarios
 3. No fallback for browsers without WebRTC support
 4. Background blur processing can be CPU-intensive
+5. Potential future improvements:
+   - Multiple room support
+   - Authentication and authorization
+   - Audio support
+   - Recording capability
+   - Screen sharing functionality
+   - Mobile responsiveness enhancements

 ## Conclusion

 This WebRTC application demonstrates a complete implementation of real-time video streaming with optional ML-based video processing.
-The combination of WebSockets for signaling and WebRTC for media transport creates a scalable and efficient architecture where the server's role is minimized once connections are established. **The improved connection handling ensures a more reliable user experience, with transparent feedback about the application's connection state.
-The newly added videoVisualization service further enhances reliability by centralizing video stream handling and ensuring proper visualization in all states of the application.**
+The combination of WebSockets for signaling and WebRTC for media transport creates a scalable and efficient architecture where the server's role is minimized once connections are established.
+The improved connection handling ensures a more reliable user experience, with transparent feedback about the application's connection state.
+The videoVisualization service further enhances reliability by centralizing video stream handling and ensuring proper visualization in all states of the application.
+The multi-viewer support architecture demonstrates WebRTC's capacity for efficient one-to-many broadcasting scenarios.

+## Last Updated

+April 27, 2025